Eliksni/IMTC-505-Lab-1/README.md

 ## Added Behaivours
 The behaviours I added within my scene were:
- - A script to have objects hover up and down slowly
+ - A script to have objects hover up and down slowly (Hover.cs)
- - A script that changes the color of an asset based off distance from the player
+ - A script that changes the color of an asset based off distance from the player (ColorDistance.cs)
- - A script that increases the rotation of an asset based of the number of points collected, starting from no rotation
+ - A script that increases the rotation of an asset based of the number of points collected, starting from no rotation (ObjectRotate.cs)

 Within my scene, I added the first two behaviours to all the point objects, and I added the third behaivour to the 5 different (4 unique) added tree assets that I acquired through the unity store